mauritssilvis/mauritssilvis/README.md

 My name is Maurits Silvis.
 As a software engineer with a background in mechanical engineering, computational science and physics, I love solving complex problems using code.

-Until last year, I worked as a software engineer at beQualified, where I developed, maintained and tested a Java-based test automation framework for web applications.
+Previously, I worked as a software engineer at beQualified, where I developed, maintained and tested a Java-based test automation framework for web applications.
-Previously, I obtained a PhD in mechanical engineering, for which I improved the accuracy and fidelity of numerical predictions of turbulent fluid flows.
+Before, I obtained a PhD in mechanical engineering, for which I improved the accuracy and fidelity of numerical predictions of turbulent fluid flows.
 I also was a visiting researcher at several universities.

 Moving forward, I would like to contribute to creating high-quality software for solving technological challenges.